PodTheCoder/edge_staking_gui/README.md

 # Pod's Edge Staking GUI (beta)

 ## Features
-- Easily setup your Edge host with a GUI (Graphical User Interface).
+- Easily setup & control your Edge host with a GUI (Graphical User Interface).
 - Uses the *device token* staking method.
 Has no access to your XE wallet.
 - Autolaunch your node.
 Can also launch minimized for a seamless experience.
 - Get notified when you receive node earnings or when your node is offline.